 2013 Nissan Altima Review

-Test drivers are impressed with the redesigned 2013 Nissan Altima, saying it will appeal to midsize car shoppers who need a practical family sedan but want sporty, fun performance.
+Automotive critics are impressed with the 2013 Nissan Altima, saying it will appeal to midsize car shoppers who need a practical family sedan but want sporty, fun performance.

-The most notable changes to the all-new 2013 Altima are found in the interior, though the continuously variable transmission (CVT) received an overhaul, and fuel economy estimates now beat many of its competitors.
-Test drivers praise the Altima for being a practical sedan that offers some excitement behind the wheel.
+The most notable changes to the 2013 Nissan Altima are found in the interior, though the continuously variable transmission (CVT) received an overhaul, and fuel economy estimates now beat many of its competitors.
+Reviewers praise the 2013 Altima for being a practical sedan that offers some excitement behind the wheel.
 The CVT is a strong point, receiving lots of positive comments from reviewers for its immediate power delivery and smooth operation.

-Most critics are happy with the changes Nissan made in the interior.
+Most test drivers are happy with the changes Nissan made in the interior.
 They like the quality materials, comfortable seats and roomy cabin and trunk.
-Test drivers are divided on the 2013 Altima’s design, which some say is too conservative.
+Test drivers are divided on the Nissan Altima’s design, which some say is too conservative.
 Reviewers are impressed with the Altima’s optional safety features, like lane departure warning, moving object detection and blind spot monitoring, which are often found only on more expensive cars.

 A few reviewers point out that the four-cylinder model has a loud engine, but many think that if you can get past that, there’s not much to dislike with the new Altima.
 Class-leading fuel economy, strong performance and family-sedan practicality make the 2013 Altima a solid choice among affordable midsize cars.